chiubaca/vue-netlify-fauna-starter-kit/README.md

  # Vue - Netlify - Fauna
- ## A [JAM stack](https://jamstack.org/) template for building CRUD applications with authentication baked in.
+ ## A serverless stack with authentication ready to go!

-This template uses [Vue](https://vuejs.org/) for the front-end, [Netlify](https://www.netlify.com/) for APIs (via Netlify Functions) and [Fauna](https://www.netlify.com/) for persistent data storage.
+This serverless stack uses [Vue](https://vuejs.org/) for the front-end, [Netlify](https://www.netlify.com/) for APIs (via Netlify Functions) and [Fauna](https://www.netlify.com/) for persistent data storage.

-This is a serverless stack which leans heavily on Netlify and Fauna for the backend.
-These services offer generous free tiers which means anyone can get started, deploy and host this completely free.
+At the time of publishing this, Netlify and Fauna offer generous free tiers which means anyone can get started, deploy and host this completely free.

-## Initial Project setup
+## Prerequisite project setup

 Don't skip these steps ❗❗